-- 1. Has completed all courses in the MSN track; and - Is not on provisional academic status, has completed all prescribed courses with a grade of 3.0 or higher, has completed all prescribed academic requirements with a cumulative GPA of 3.0 higher, has no outstanding grade which is incomplete, and has a passing grade for all clinical rotations (if applicable); and - 3.
-Has performed and behaved in a manner which is ethical, professional, and consistent with the advanced practice nursing; and - 4.
-Has satisfactorily passed prescribed exams; and - 5.
-Has complete 100 hours (or equivalent) of community service; and - Has completed all degree requirements within three years following initiation of the matriculation process for the MSN Leadership and Education tracks; and three and a half years of the matriculation process for the MSN FNP track. - 7.
+- 1. Has completed all courses in the MSN track; and - Is not on provisional academic status, has completed all prescribed courses with a grade of 3.0 or higher, has completed all prescribed academic requirements with a cumulative GPA of 3.0 higher, has no outstanding grade which is incomplete, and has a passing grade for all clinical rotations (if applicable); and - Has performed and behaved in a manner which is ethical, professional, and consistent with the advanced practice nursing; and - 4.
+Has satisfactorily passed prescribed exams; and - Has complete 100 hours (or equivalent) of community service; and - Has completed all degree requirements within three years following initiation of the matriculation process for the MSN Leadership and Education tracks; and three and a half years of the matriculation process for the MSN FNP track. - Has completed at least one AUHS authorized and/or sponsored international mission trip; and - 8.
 Has met all AUHS financial requirements and obligations.

-Masters of Science in Nursing (MSN) Course List
+Master of Science in Nursing (MSN) Course List

 Master of Science in Nursing

 Core Courses Course Name Units

 GN 500 Theoretical Concepts and Trends in Advanced Practice Nursing 5

 GN 501 Advanced Pathophysiology 5

 GN 502 Advanced Pharmacology 5

 GN 503 Leadership, Ethics and Interprofessional Collaboration for Advanced Practice 5

 GN 504 Advanced Health Assessment 5

 GN 505 Informatics for Advanced Practice 5

 GN 506 Global Health, Culture and Health Policy for the Advanced Practice Nurse 5

 GN 507 Research and Evidence Based Practice in Advanced Practice 5

-40
+TOTAL 40

-Nursing Administration Leadership and Management GN 520 Advanced Nursing Leadership 5 GN 521 Organizational Behavior in Healthcare 5 GN 522 Healthcare Financial Management and Economics 5 GN 523 Analysis and Application of Administrative Strategies in Nursing 5 GN 696 Capstone 5 TOTAL 25 Nursing Education GN 530 Foundations of Professional Roles and Responsibilities of Nurse Educators 5 GN 531 Curriculum Design in Nursing Education 5 GN 532 Innovative Strategies in Nursing Education 5 GN 533 Evaluation Strategies and Methods for Nursing Education 5 GN 696 Capstone 5 25 Family Nurse Practitioner GN 540 Primary Care of the Adult /Geriatric Patient in Advanced Practice 5 GN 540L Primary Care of the Adult /Geriatric Patient Clinical 7 GN 541 Primary Care of the Pediatric Patient in Advanced Practice 5 GN 541L Primary Care of the Pediatric Patient Clinical 7 GN 542 Primary Care in Women's Health in Advanced Practice 5 GN 542L Primary Care in Women's Health in Advanced Practice Clinical 7 GN 696 Capstone 5 TOTAL 41
+Nursing Administration, Leadership and GN 520 Management Advanced Nursing Leadership 5 GN 521 Organizational Behavior in Healthcare 5 GN 522 Healthcare Financial Management and Economics 5 GN 523 Analysis and Application of Administrative Strategies in Nursing 5 GN 696 Capstone 5 TOTAL 25 Nursing Education GN 530 Foundations of Professional Roles and Responsibilities of Nurse Educators 5 GN 531 Curriculum Design in Nursing Education 5 GN 532 Innovative Strategies in Nursing Education 5 GN 533 Evaluation Strategies and Methods for Nursing Education 5 GN 696 Capstone 5 TOTAL 25 Family Nurse Practitioner GN 540 Primary Care of the Adult /Geriatric Patient in Advanced Practice 5 GN 540L Primary Care of the Adult /Geriatric Patient Clinical 5 GN 541 Primary Care of the Pediatric Patient in Advanced Practice 5 GN 541L Primary Care of the Pediatric Patient Clinical 5 GN 542 Primary Care in Women's Health in Advanced Practice 2.5 GN 542L Primary Care in Women's Health in Advanced Practice Clinical 2.5 GN 543 Primary Care in Family Health in Advanced Practice 5 GN 543L Primary Care in Family Health in Advanced Practice-Clinical 5 GN 696 Capstone 5 GIN 0A0 Capacitic